theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tidymodconformal.md

 ![center](/figures/tidymodconformal/unnamed-chunk-10-1.png)

 The interpretation that conformal prediction gives us for our prediction interval is that we would expect 90% (since that is the level we chose) of actual values to be within the interval computed based on our calibration set.
-Let us see how we do on coverage on our test set (we would expect it to be at least 90%)
+Let us see how we do on coverage on our test set (we would expect it to be around 90%)

 ``` r
 test_split_result |>